 The automatic placement of an adequate number of catheters/applicators/needles based on dosimetric objectives and constraints.
 Consideration of (i) Medical (ii) Anatomical und (iii) Technical Implantation demands/presetting.
 It is solvable in clinically acceptable time only after discretisation.
-Clinically available for the discretized case (HIPO®)

 Cervix-Ca: Applicator + Needles Data by courtesy of University of Vienna